WebStandardsFuture/Vision/README.md

-*This document is intended to be a stronger vision statement for the [W3C](https://w3.org/).
-This is currently exposed as a work item of the [W3C Advisory Board](https://www.w3.org/2002/ab/), on [the AB wiki](https://www.w3.org/wiki/AB/2021_Priorities#Vision).
-This document is the result of many people's work, notably Chris Wilson, David Singer, Mike Champion, Tantek Çelik, and the rest of the Advisory Board.*

-A New Focus: Improving the Web’s Integrity
+A New Focus for the W3C: Improving the Web’s Integrity

 # Introduction
 The World Wide Web was conceived more than 25 years ago as a tool for sharing information.
 It has become much more than that; it is a fundamental part of the lives of much of the planet, enabling access to information, commerce & shopping, social experiences, civic functions, entertainment, and more.